Analytics4MD/A4MD/README.md

 The execution of previous script should create a folder called `a4md-test` in your home directory.
 This folder includes the binaries and examples to test A4MD.

 ### Run sample workflow
-With all the installation process we have created a sample workflow, which consists of two consumers and two producers.
+With all the installation process we created a sample workflow, which consists of two consumers and two producers.
 To test this follow next steps

 ```
 cd ~/a4md-test/examples/sample_workflow/
 sh local.dspaces.prod_con.sh
 ```
+There are many things that can be customized in this script, e.g. the number of consumers, producers, and their execution scripts.

 ### Additional data transport layer
  To build additional data transport layer based on Decaf, specify Decaf installation directory in the `install_a4md.sh` file as follows :